kissplugins/KISS-maintenance-mode/README.md

 **KISS = Keep It Simple (Stupid)** Plugins are designed to do one thing only.
 And that one thing should be done very well.

-This maintenance plugin does not have any upsell or freemium features.
+The **KISS Maintenance** plugin (BETA) does not have any upsell or freemium features.
 You get it all.

 **You get the folowing:**
 1. On/Off Switch